Madd Fari Rules in Tajweed: Extended Elongation Guide

 What to Feel:

 As you say "ā," feel your mouth naturally open and your tongue stay low.
-The "ā" sound should feel deliberate and extended, like holding a musical note.
-Maintain this position for 4-6 counts before transitioning to "mana."
+The "ā" sound should feel deliberate and extended, like holding a steady note.
+Maintain this position for 4–6 counts before transitioning to "mana."
 The extended duration should feel conscious and controlled.

 Practice Note: